Budget Travel - Transportation

 On a small number of routes, domestic ferries can be an alternative option to trains, buses and planes.
 Second class fares for ferries tend to be relatively inexpensive.

 Rental cars can be both an economical and convenient option if you travel in large groups or in the remote countryside.
-When planning your travel budget, keep in mind that there are gas expenses and highway tolls in addition to the cost of the rental.
-Various expressway passes are available to foreign tourists that can provide savings to those using expressways extensively.
+When planning your travel budget, keep in mind that there are gasoline expenses and highway tolls in addition to the rental cost.
+Those using expressways extensively, should look into the various expressway passes are available to foreign tourists.

-Heavily discounted package tours, which combine transportation (by train or air) with hotel accommodation, are offered by travel agents for a wide range of domestic destinations across Japan.
+Heavily discounted package tours, which combine transportation with accommodation, are offered by travel agents for a wide range of domestic destinations across Japan.

 Urban transportation